-One of the benefits of a sound estate plan is the ability to formalise your wishes in writing.
-This can help if someone contests what you’ve said you want after you’ve passed away, or if you’re unable to speak for yourself.
+One of the benefits of a solid estate plan is you can formalise your wishes in writing.
+This can help if someone challenges what you said you wanted after you pass away, or if you’re unable to speak for yourself.

 You could minimise disagreements

-Unfortunately, disputes often arise when unsettled assets need to be distributed among others—especially if there are no clear guidelines set.
-Being prepared with an estate plan could go a long way in preventing disputes should family members need to divide assets among themselves or make other hard decisions on your behalf.
+Being prepared with an estate plan could go a long way in preventing such disagreements should family members need to divide assets among themselves or make other hard decisions on your behalf.

 You may improve tax consequences for your heirs

-As the distribution of assets (including your income) can come with different tax obligations, a good estate plan might also minimise any tax that your heirs would need to pay.
-For instance, if they decide to sell something they’ve inherited, depending on the type of asset, they may need to pay capital gains tax.
-Estate planning, particularly with the guidance of estate planning specialists, could reduce these extra tax costs.
+As the distribution of assets (including your income) can come with different tax obligations, a good estate plan could minimise any tax that your heirs may need to pay.

-A solicitor or estate planning lawyer can help you draw up a will that is legally binding and covers what you’d like to happen with your assets, children (if you have any) and funeral when you die.
+A solicitor or estate planning lawyer can help you draw up a will that is legally binding and covers what you’d like to happen with your assets, children (if you have any) and funeral when you pass away.

-It’s important this document is kept up to date, and be sure any changes to your situation (marriage, divorce, separation or otherwise) are accounted for, so those who matter most are taken care of.
+It’s important this document is kept up to date and that any changes to your situation (marriage, divorce, separation or otherwise) are accounted for, so those who matter most are taken care of.

-A word of warning: if your will is deemed invalid, your estate will be distributed according to the law in your state (which may not align with your wishes), and claims could be made by unintended recipients.
-This is why it’s a good idea to enlist the services of an estate planning specialist, even if you think your situation is relatively simple.
+Keep in mind, if your will is deemed invalid, your estate will be distributed according to the law in your state, which may not align with your wishes, and claims could be made by unintended recipients.

-In addition, if you have insurance outside of super, make sure you’ve listed your beneficiaries on your insurance policy and that those beneficiaries are also kept up to date.
+Meanwhile, if you have insurance outside of super, you’ll also want to make sure you’ve listed your beneficiaries on your insurance policy and that those beneficiaries are also kept up to date.

-Consider appointing an enduring power of attorney to make decisions if you can’t
+Will you appoint an enduring power of attorney to make decisions if you can’t?

 There may come a time when you’re unable to make legal or financial decisions on your own because of advanced age or medical issues.
-Granting power of attorney means you are designating an individual to make these decisions on your behalf if such a scenario arises.
+Granting power of attorney means you assign someone to make these decisions on your behalf should a situation like this arise.